Greenpoint Lead in Garden Soil Outreach Project

 We are also distributing educational brochures to the community- click here to download the pdf!
 Finally, we are working with Eco-Schools USA to produce a four day lesson plan.
 This curriculum will be distributed to various educators, parents and community leaders so people can easily teach kids how to safely interact with North Brooklyn soil.

 Although North Brooklyn is a beautiful community, it’s important that we remember where we came from.
 Greenpoint and Williamsburg, because of our perfect geographical location to the East River waterfront and Newtown Creek, was historically a highly industrial area.
-There were many factories and waste transfer stations which have contributed to our unfortunate environmental hazards of today.
+There were many factories and waste transfer stations which have contributed to the unfortunate environmental hazards of today.
 Our Lead in Garden Soil Outreach Project is focused on teaching our history and creating solutions.

 Funding provided by the Office of the New York State Attorney General and the New York State Department of Environmental Conservation through the Greenpoint Community Environmental Fund.